namtoki/English/03_usage_verb.md

 - [idiom] put O on hold:                We are going to `put this project on hold`. / Can you `put it on hold`?
 - [idiom] find oneself V-ing:           I often `find myself keeping` an eye on the stock market.
 - [idiom] bring back memories:          This song `brings back memories!`
+- [idiom] make a difference:            They are fresh, unique, and have `made a huge difference` for me.
+- [idiom] be all for:                   `I'm all for` gender equality, but I think the most qualified person should get the job.
+- [idiom] be out of the question:       Going to the party `is out of the question`!